-ALL freshmen, regardless of SAT or AP/IB scores, must take the Math Placement Exam before coming to New Student Orientation.
+ALL first year students, regardless of SAT or AP/IB scores, must take the Math Placement Exam before coming to New Student Orientation.
 There are no exemptions from taking the Math Placement Exam for first year students.

-Once you start one portion of the exam, you have to finish it.
-So don't start unless you are ready!
+Once you start one portion of the exam, you are required to finish it - so don't start unless you are ready!
 You may take each part separately, but all parts must be complete before coming to your program.

 The Math Placement Exam is not a test used to decide if you should be admitted to the university.
 It is an exam that determines what level math course(s) you should take, based on your knowledge of the subject.
 Administrators in the Math Department and your academic adviser use this information combined with SAT/ACT scores and previous course grades to evaluate your math skills.
 Transfer students are encouraged to take the exam, even if they have fufilled the requirements that exempt them from taking it.

-Your score will automatically be sent to your adviser who will then help you to pick the right math courses when you're on campus for orientation.
-It is to your advantage to follow instructions and policies.
-Soliciting outside help with the exam can only hurt you if it results in your placement into math beyond your true ability.
+Your score will automatically be sent to your academic adviser who will then help you to pick the right math courses when you're on campus for New Student Orientation.
+It is to your advantage to follow all Math Placement Exam instructions and policies.
+Soliciting outside help with the exam can only hurt you if it results in your placement into a math course/track beyond your true ability.

 Before starting your Math Placement Exam, you should have signed up for a Directory ID.
-Your Directory ID is the set of characters before the @terpmail.umd.edu portion of your university e-mail address.
+Your Directory ID is the set of characters before the @terpmail.umd.edu portion of your UMD e-mail address.